 Disney Scavenger Hunt Clues: How to Reveal a Surprise Trip to Disneyland!

 Here are some things to think about when revealing a surprise trip to Disneyland:

 Your timing might not allow you to wait too long to tell them.
-For instance, if you plan a last minute trip to Disneyland as we did, you will have to come up with a quick way to reveal the surprise!
+For instance, if you plan a last-minute trip to Disneyland as we did, you will have to come up with a quick way to reveal the surprise.

-I decided that making scavenger hunt was the way to go, and I only had 1 day to put it all together.
+I decided that making a scavenger hunt was the way to go, and I only had 1 day to put it all together.

-You know them best, so keep that in mind while you are trying to decide if you want to make it a big surprise or a not so big surprise.
+You know them best, so keep that in mind while you are trying to decide if you want to make it a big surprise or a not-so-big surprise.

 If your children are very young, then you could simply give them a Disney present to open to reveal the trip.

 Another option is to let the kiddos know during a conversation when the whole family is together, such as during dinnertime.

 However, a very popular option is to make a scavenger hunt for the kids to follow to find out the surprise at the end.
 This is exactly what we did and our kids loved it!

 Making a Disney Scavenger Hunt Quickly